Last updated: October 2015

 What information do we associate with cookies?

-We may combine the information we associate with different cookies and information that we collect from other sources or that you provide us (e.g. when creating an account).
+We may combine the information we associate with different cookies and information that we collect from other sources or that you provide us (e.g. when entering a competition).

 Cookies are used for many different purposes on our online services, examples of which are set out below.
 All of our online services are different and not all of them will use every cookie set out below.